The Truth About COVID and The Impact On Life Insurance

 The thought of losing your life to this virus is terrifying, but for over 200,000 families in America it has turned out not just a possibility.
 Let’s examine the impact on existing policies and how new ones may affect you or other family members going forward.

-Life Insurance and COVID Vaccine, How Does It Affect Each Other
+Life Insurance and COVID Vaccine

 With few exceptions, life insurance policies will pay for any cause of death once the policy is in force.
 But what about coronavirus?